_

-It started when your neighbor up and moved to a rural plot of land to downsize his lifestyle.
+It started when your neighbour uprooted and moved to a rural plot of land to downsize his lifestyle.
 Or maybe it was when you flipped through an adventure travel magazine and felt drawn to the eye-popping photos of wilderness vistas.
 It may have been when you suffered through gridlock during a grueling commute - for the 36th time.
-Whenever it was, you began to dream of getting out of the city and trading in bills for bliss, stuff for serenity, chaos for quiet.
+Whenever it was, you began to dream of getting out of the city and trading in bills for bliss, stuff for serenity, and chaos for quiet.
 You imagined what off-grid living would be like and how you would be fully self-sufficient … someday.

 That day doesn’t have to be some time in the distant future.
 More than ever before, technology and resources enable people to work remotely and live wherever they like.
 If your career supports that, you can make your off-grid living dreams become a reality for you soon.
 Here is our quick guide.